-(12)(13) Special permit: All proposed uses of greater than 5,000 net square feet, whether located in new or existing structures, shall require a Special Permit in order to ensure that such relatively large proposals are compatible with and meet the general criteria and standards of the Business A-1 and Business A-2 Districts as described and defined in Section 41.
-Uses within CGDs are exempt from this provision.
+(12)(13) Anti-Displacement.
+All proposed changes in uses or construction of greater than 5,000 50,000 net square feet, whether located in new or existing structures, shall require a Special Permit in order to ensure that such relatively large proposals are compatible with and meet the general criteria and standards of the CGD District as described and defined in Section 43.
+The Commission may take into consideration whether the project is anticipated to cause displacement and additional impacts on the neighborhood or the City including transportation, environmental protection (e.g., wind, shadow, noise, air quality, solar glare), sustainability, urban design, historic resources and infrastructure systems.